 User onboarding software is a big investment - here at Nickelled, we want to help you to get it right.
-This guide offers the benefits of paying for a solution vs making your own, a rundown of the key features, the right questions to ask any provider and a roundup of the most popular tools on the web.
+This six-chapter guide offers the benefits of paying for a solution vs making your own, a rundown of the key features, the right questions to ask any provider and a roundup of the most popular tools on the web.
+You can also take a free trial of Nickelled.

 From Facebook to Slack, guided tours are becoming a near-standard way to introduce users to a user interface.
 Many web apps choose guided tools over alternative methods of onboarding (such as videos or text tutorials) because of their ease of use -- unlike a video, users can move around as required, and unlike text-based tutorials, guided tours can place instructions in context and show the user the steps required as they would see them in real life.